 - a.
 Persons who have been convicted by final judgment of a court for offenses involving dishonesty or breach of trust such as, but not limited to, estafa, embezzlement, extortion, forgery, malversation, swindling, theft, robbery, falsification, bribery, violation of B.P.
 Blg.
-22, violation of Anti-Graft and Corrupt Practices Act and prohibited acts and transactions under Section 7 of R.A.
+22, violation of R.A.
+No. 3019 (Anti-Graft and Corrupt Practices Act), violation of R.A.
+No. 9160, as amended (Anti-Money Laundering Act), and prohibited acts and transactions under Section 7 of R.A.
 No. 6713 (Code of Conduct and Ethical Standards for Public Officials and Employees); - b.
+Persons who have been convicted by final judgment of a court or other tribunal for violation of securities and banking laws, rules and regulations, including those related to payment systems;

+1 This section also applies to disqualification of officers pursuant to BSP Circular No. 1076, S.2020.

-Persons who have been convicted by final judgment of a court sentencing them to serve a maximum term of imprisonment of more than six (6) years; - c.
-Persons who have been convicted by final judgment of the court for violation of banking laws, rules and regulations including those related to payment systems; - d.
-Persons who have been judicially declared insolvent, spendthrift or incapacitated to contract; - e.
-Directors, officers or employees of closed banks who were found to be culpable for such institution's closure as determined by the Monetary Board; - f.
-Directors and officers of banks found by the Monetary Board as administratively liable for violation of banking laws, rules and regulations where a penalty of removal from office is imposed, and which finding of the Monetary Board has become final and executory; or - g.
-Directors and officers of banks or any person found by the Monetary Board to be unfit for the position of directors or officers because they were found administratively liable by another government agency for violation of banking laws, rules and regulations or any offense/violation involving dishonesty or breach of trust, and which finding of said government agency has become final and executory.
+- c.
+Persons who have been convicted by final judgment for cases filed against them for offenses under R.A.
+No. 3591, as amended (PDIC Charter); - d.
+Persons who have been convicted by final judgment of a court for offenses which involves moral turpitude, or for offenses which they were sentenced to serve a term of imprisonment of more than six (6) years; - e.
+Persons who have been judicially declared with finality as insolvent, spendthrift or incapacitated to contract; - f.
+Persons who were found to be culpable for the closure of a bank/OPS, as determined by the Monetary Board; - g.
+Persons found by the Monetary Board to be administratively liable for violation of laws, rules and regulations, implemented by the BSP, where a penalty of removal from office is imposed, and which resolution of the Monetary Board has become final and executory; and - h.
+Persons found liable by any government agency/corporation, including government financial institution, for violation of any law, rule or regulation involving dishonesty, misconduct, or any other grave or less grave offense classified under the Revised Administrative Code or Civil Service rules that adversely affects their fitness and propriety as directors/officers, and which finding of said government institution has become final and executory.